Clinical Trials in Cancer Care

 There are several reasons why you may choose to take part in a clinical trial.
 There is a chance that the drug or treatment being studied will be more effective than the standard treatment for the disease.
 Patients seeking to play an active role in their own health may want to help scientists and health care professionals learn more about the treatment being studied, thereby helping others to benefit in the future.
 In the past, clinical trials were seen as a last resort for people who had no other treatment choices.
 Today, patients with common cancers often choose to receive their first treatment in a clinical trial.

 In addition to presenting a clinical trial option, you may be asked if you would like to participate in a research registry.
-The research registry allows UPMC Cancer Centers to collect information about you and your disease so that we can contact you to advise you of a clinical trial opportunity or to review your medical information to see if you are eligible for a clinical trial.
+The research registry allows UPMC Hillman Cancer Center to collect information about you and your disease so that we can contact you to advise you of a clinical trial opportunity or to review your medical information to see if you are eligible for a clinical trial.
 Any information collected will be kept confidential and stored securely.

 How do Clinical Trials Work?